NyteshadeXT/PF2e-Core-Vault/01) Rules/Character Building/Backgrounds/Field Medic.md

 Choose two attribute boosts.
 One must be to **Constitution** or **Wisdom**, and one is a free attribute boost.

 You're trained in the Medicine skill and the Warfare Lore skill.
-You gain the [[Feats/Battle Medicine|Battle Medicine]] skill feat.
+You gain the [[Battle Medicine|Battle Medicine]] skill feat.

 *Source: Pathfinder Player Core*
 *ORC*